pkp/pkp-docs/contributing/en/contribute.md

 ### Update existing documentation

 Most PKP software is consistently under development.
 Documentation requires the same.
-Depending on how much the software has changed since the last revision, updating documentation can involve making a few minor changes or significant rewriting.
+Depending on how much the software has changed since the last revision, updating documentation can involve making a few minor changes or a significant rewrite.
 A list of documents flagged for an update is on the PKP Documentation Tasks spreadsheet, [explained below](#find-a-documentation-task).
 If you are new to writing documentation, updating docs is often a good place to start.

 ### Transform support forum topics into documentation